From His Perspective

 No, Kiki, you got that wrong.
 Stop seeing anger where it isn't.

 And running from it where it is.
-You are afraid of anger, but anger is a
+You are afraid of anger, but anger

 legitimate human emotion, and cannot be denied forever.
-Learn to deal with it
+Learn to deal

 - in others and particularly in yourself.